 I was a big Weller fan, both in terms of his music and his outlook at the time.
 He always struck me as a man with decent taste, whether that was in fashion or music.
 I presumed it was the same when it came to literature.
 So off I went to the local library.
 Which didn’t have a copy.
 Typical really.

-Not to worry, they ordered me a copy in, which I devoured in just over a day.
-I’ve read it many times since and to be honest, you should read it too if you haven’t already.
+Not to worry, they ordered me a copy, which I devoured in just over a day.
+I’ve read it many times since, and to be honest, you should read it too if you haven’t already.
 You are on Modculture.
 That’s stating the obvious.

 Absolute Beginners was the result of hours of observing in London’s coffee bar and jazz club scene, as well as a knowledge of the city’s ‘underbelly’.
 MacInnes was an openly bisexual man, giving him an insight into a world rarely seen by the public in the late 50s.
 Check out the initial description of ‘The Fabulous Hoplite’, a spot-on example of the gay clientele of early London boutiques like Vince’s Man’s Shop, for example.

 So what is it about?
-It’s about being a teenager at the dawn on the 1960s.
+It’s about being a teenager at the dawn of the 1960s.
 Which was quite a novelty at the time.

 The central character/ narrator of Absolute Beginners is nameless (but has been given the name ‘Colin’ after the author).
 He’s a teenage product of the era – fearless, single-minded, independent and above all, hip.
 Cool imported European clobber, a place of his own, a fine collection of modern jazz, a Vespa (acquired during this particular tale), a fairly profitable living as a freelance photographer and a desire to live his life both outside and above the world around him.
 He’s both free of class and full of it.